Get Tech Tips

-This article is written by longtime contributor and RSES CM Jeremy Smith.
-Thanks Jeremy!
+This article was written by longtime contributor and RSES CM Jeremy Smith.
+Thanks, Jeremy!

-Take a minute or two and read what I have to say and at least I’ll have a head start if you still want to come after me, OK.
+Take a minute or two and read what I have to say, and at least I’ll have a head start if you still want to come after me.
 Fair enough?

 First off, let’s start with what nitrogen is.
-Nitrogen is a chemical element with the atomic number of 7.
-An odorless and unreactive gas that forms about 78% of earth’s atmosphere.
+Nitrogen is a chemical element with the atomic number 7.
+It's an odorless and unreactive gas that forms about 78% of the earth’s atmosphere.

-Nitrogen is not truly inert, it is mostly inert, it is generally non-reactive but it can and does have some chemically reactive properties.
-They don’t affect much of anything that we work on in the HVAC/R industry so we can safely consider it “inert” for our purposes but it isn’t exactly inert.
-If it were inert, Ammonia (NH 3 ) would not be possible as nitrogen would not be able to react with the Hydrogen.
+Nitrogen is not truly inert; it is mostly inert, meaning that it is generally non-reactive, but it can and does have some chemically reactive properties.
+They don’t affect much of anything that we work on in the HVAC/R industry, so we can safely consider it “inert” for our purposes, but it isn’t exactly inert.
+If it were inert, ammonia (NH3) would not be possible, as nitrogen would not be able to react with hydrogen.
 But I kind of digress from the point I’m trying to make here.

 When we deal with nitrogen in our case, we will be referencing nitrogen at 70°F and standard atmospheric pressures.
-We are also going to assume that nitrogen is the primary agent in air that absorbs or holds moisture and that no other gasses in the mixture that is air have any contribution to the ability of air to absorb moisture.
-This way we can both simplify the thinking and the math involved and we will give nitrogen the benefit of the doubt.
-Increasing the pressure of nitrogen above atmospheric will reduce dramatically the amount of moisture the nitrogen is capable of holding, so we will keep it at atmospheric again, to give nitrogen the benefit of the doubt.
+We are also going to assume that nitrogen is the primary agent in the air that absorbs or holds moisture and that no other gasses in the mixture that is air have any contribution to the ability of air to absorb moisture.
+That way, we can simplify the thinking and the math involved, and we will give nitrogen the benefit of the doubt.
+Increasing the pressure of nitrogen above atmospheric will reduce dramatically the amount of moisture the nitrogen is capable of holding, so we will keep it at atmospheric, again, to give nitrogen the benefit of the doubt.

 First off, let’s look at what “dry” means in this context.
-What is “dry nitrogen”?
-Industrial grade “dry” nitrogen is 5ppm moisture or lower.
-For convenience, we will use 5ppm as a reference to maintain constancy and evaluate the worst possible case scenario.
-This 5ppm gives us a dewpoint of -86°F or 0.0187% RH.
+What is “dry nitrogen?”
+Industrial grade “dry” nitrogen is 5 parts per million (ppm) moisture or lower.
+For convenience, we will use 5 ppm as a reference to maintain constancy and evaluate the worst possible case scenario.
+This 5 ppm gives us a dewpoint of -86°F or 0.0187% RH.
 Now, we have a definition of “dry” nitrogen.

-Like air or any gas for that matter, nitrogen can hold a certain amount of water based on its temperature.
-For nitrogen, this relationship can be found in the psychrometric charts for air.
+Like air or any gas, for that matter, nitrogen can hold a certain amount of water based on its temperature.
+For nitrogen, you can find this relationship in the psychrometric charts for air.
 Let’s look into the psychrometric charts and see just how much moisture nitrogen can actually hold.

 How does that apply to the practice of triple evacuation and using nitrogen to try to dehydrate a refrigeration system?

-One pound of nitrogen, at atmospheric conditions, occupies 13.8 cubic feet.
-This means that a 40 CuFt cylinder of nitrogen that is completely full, holds approximately 2.9 pounds of nitrogen.
+At atmospheric conditions, one pound of nitrogen occupies 13.8 cubic feet.
+That means that a 40 CuFt cylinder of nitrogen that is completely full holds approximately 2.9 pounds of nitrogen.

 I like to use hypothetical examples that closely resemble what we see in the field, so let’s set up a hypothetical example as a way to think about this so that we can see how difficult a process removing moisture with nitrogen alone would be.

-Into this system, we will introduce one ounce of water.
+We will introduce one ounce of water into this system.
 For a little perspective, this is 2 tablespoons full of water.
-That is not very much water given the size of the system.
+That is not very much water, given the size of the system.

 What will it take to remove any significant amount of moisture using nitrogen?

-The moisture, in our example, is simply a small pool or puddle of moisture, say at the bottom of a trap or simply laying along the bottom of a horizontal section of piping.
-A victim of poor practices more than likely.
+The moisture, in our example, is simply a small pool or puddle of moisture, say, at the bottom of a trap or simply laying along the bottom of a horizontal section of piping, more than likely a victim of poor practices.
 This will be a new installation job, so we don’t have any oil in the piping that could cause a problem during the evacuation and removing any other confounding variables from the issue.
-We just have a puddle of water and we need to get it out of the piping.
+We just have a puddle of water, and we need to get it out of the piping.

 In a system of this size and complexity, the time to diffuse the humidity through the entirety of the system could be several hours or longer.
-Then, you have to repeat the standing nitrogen step once more, again waiting several hours (or longer) for the humidity to diffuse throughout the system, again.
-All for a measly 100 grains of moisture.
-Less than a quarter of an ounce.
+Then, you have to repeat the standing nitrogen step once more, again waiting several hours (or longer) for the humidity to diffuse throughout the system again.
+We do all that for a measly 100 grains of moisture, less than a quarter of an ounce.

 Remember, the moisture content of air is measured in grains of moisture.
 The actual quantity of moisture is extremely small.

-But wait, I’m not using nitrogen to “absorb” moisture and I’m not using it to “displace” moisture, I’m using it to prevent the moisture from freezing because the vacuum is being pulled so fast that I don’t want that to happen.
-If this is your position on the use of Nitrogen, I’d first ask you to listen to The HVAC School podcast with Jim Bergmann where he specifically addresses this issue with a resounding NO.
+But wait, I’m not using nitrogen to “absorb” moisture, and I’m not using it to “displace” moisture; I’m using it to prevent the moisture from freezing because the vacuum is being pulled so fast that I don’t want that to happen.
+If this is your position on the use of nitrogen, I’d first ask you to listen to the HVAC School podcast episode with Jim Bergmann, where he specifically addresses this issue with a resounding NO.

 The last commonly used reason for triple evacuation is “the book says so” Yes, it generally does.
-If your installation manual, your customer, your employer, your foreman or manager or anyone else that has authority over the job you are doing or your job, in general, says to do a triple evacuation or any other process or procedure that you deem useless, unless that process is unsafe for your person, DO IT.
-In no way, shape or form am I encouraging technicians to refuse to do work as they are expected to do it because some random dude on the internet said so.
+If your installation manual, your customer, your employer, your foreman, manager, or anyone else that has authority over the job you are doing or your job, in general, says to do a triple evacuation or any other process or procedure that you deem useless, DO IT unless that process is unsafe for your person.
+In no way, shape, or form am I encouraging technicians to refuse to do work as they are expected to do it because some random dude on the internet said so.

 To conclude, yes, nitrogen does absorb some moisture.
 It really isn’t as much as most people like to think it is when you break it down and look at the math.
 It also takes a lot more time to have an appreciable impact than most techs are willing to give the process for what little benefit it can offer.

 So, what is the takeaway here?
-Why did I spend a bunch of time working on this, researching the math and laying out these ideas in a way that is (hopefully) easy to read and to digest?
+Why did I spend a bunch of time working on this, researching the math, and laying out these ideas in a way that is (hopefully) easy to read and digest?
 Do I honestly expect manufacturers to change their processes and procedures based on my couple of pages?
 Nope.
 I don’t.
-If anything, my goal here can be stated in a single word.
+If anything, my goal here can be stated in a single word:

 P.S. – Bryan here.
 I was talking to Eric Mele about the subject of purging with nitrogen and triple evac.
-While it's pretty clear that purging with nitrogen or breaking with nitrogen is going to do very little to help with liquid water contamination it does help you get a more accurate reading on your vacuum gauge (like Jeremy stated).
-It has one other impact which is that it ensures that a larger quantity of molecules left over in the system will be “dry” nitrogen rather than Oxygen or water vapor (which are unwanted) simply through “homogenous dispersion”.
-This simply means that the more times you run nitrogen through the system the greater the concentration of nitrogen molecules vs. other stuff even under deep vacuum.
+While it's pretty clear that purging with nitrogen or breaking with nitrogen is going to do very little to help with liquid water contamination, it does help you get a more accurate reading on your vacuum gauge (as Jeremy stated).
+It has one other impact, which is that it ensures that a larger quantity of molecules leftover in the system will be “dry” nitrogen rather than oxygen or water vapor (which are unwanted) simply through “homogenous dispersion.”
+That simply means that the more times you run nitrogen through the system, the greater the concentration of nitrogen molecules vs. other stuff even under deep vacuum.